Pink poster

 The inciting incident occurs at 16 minutes when Rajveer and his friends arrive at the girls' apartment complex, harassing and threatening them.
 The incident at the rock concert where Minal hit Rajveer with a bottle in self-defense is revealed, disrupting any semblance of normalcy..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 34 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This shows the protagonist's commitment to Rajveer files an FIR against Minal for attempted murder.
+This reveals the protagonist's commitment to Rajveer files an FIR against Minal for attempted murder.
 The girls are arrested and taken to the police station, forcing them into the legal system and public scrutiny they desperately wanted to avoid., moving from reaction to action.

 At 68 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
 Notably, this crucial beat The prosecution presents damaging testimony and evidence that paints the girls as women of "questionable character."
 Their professional and personal lives are torn apart in court, and public opinion turns against them.
 What seemed like a straightforward self-defense case becomes a trial of their morality., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 102 minutes (75% through) represents the emotional nadir.
 Here, Falak breaks down on the witness stand under brutal cross-examination, unable to defend herself against the slut-shaming and victim-blaming.
 The girls' defense appears to crumble, and conviction seems inevitable.
-Their hope dies., indicates the protagonist at their lowest point.
+Their hope dies., illustrates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 110 minutes initiates the final act resolution at 81% of the runtime.
 Deepak rises to deliver his final argument, finding clarity and strength.
 He shifts the entire framework of the trial from character judgment to the fundamental principle of consent, preparing to dismantle every assumption the prosecution has built., demonstrating the transformation achieved throughout the journey.